 When it comes to preserving a legacy and ensuring the continuity of a family business, few topics are as vital, and often overlooked, as succession planning.
-Drawing from over three decades of investment banking experience, Christopher Riegg offers compelling insights into how family-owned enterprises can successfully navigate leadership transitions.
+Drawing from over three decades of investment banking experience, Christopher Riegg, a CFA and Partner at Promontory Point Capital, offers compelling insights into how family-owned enterprises can successfully navigate leadership transitions.

 In this post, we’ll unpack his approach to succession planning and what business owners like you can learn to future-proof your company.